mrishu/vimv/README.md

 If `X` is a new filename, then rename chain is simply executed.

 In case (ii), the last file is deleted and rename chain is executed.
-**NOTE**: Leave a blank space in place of filename of the file which is to be deleted.
-Don't delete the whole line, otherwise the script will give errors.
+**NOTE**: Leave an empty line in place of filename of the file which is to be deleted.
+Don't remove the whole line, otherwise the script will give errors.

 In case (iii), cyclic renaming is executed.